sptrakesh/openapi2latex/README.md

   a dedicated temporary directory.
 * `--author | -a` - The author credit to show on the titlepage.
 * `--footer | -f` - The right side footer text to display for the document.
+* `--font | -t` - The font to use for the output document.
+Default *Helvetica Neue*.
+Note the font must be available on the system.
 * `--operation-summary | -s` - A flag to indicate that **Operation** *summary* should be used as section headings instead of *operationId*.
 * `--use-cmark | -m` - Use [cmark](https://github.com/commonmark/cmark) to convert `info.description` to latex.
   Recommended option, since the description can be quite long and complicated, and `cmark` should have much more